 Field-hunting tip

-Look in hydrothermal manganese deposits country — that is the host setting where feitknechtite typically forms.
+Look in hydrothermal manganese deposits country, the host setting where feitknechtite typically forms.
 If you start seeing hausmannite, pyrochroite, calcite in float, you are in the right ground.
 Field specimens usually show a pseudomorphs, massive, earthy, crusts habit, so train your eye for that shape before scanning the outcrop.